edamontology/edam-browser/paper.md

 ##### Criteria 8 - "Links to annotated resources"

 The EDAM Browser proposes links and statistics from several bioinformatics projects which use the EDAM ontology:
- - [bio.tools](https://bio.tools) which label software and services
+- [bio.tools](https://bio.tools) which labels software and services
- - [BioSphere](https://biosphere.france-bioinformatique.fr/)[@brancotte2017biosphere] which  label appliances,
+- [BioSphere](https://biosphere.france-bioinformatique.fr/)[@brancotte2017biosphere] which  labels appliances,
-- [Bioweb](https://bioweb.pasteur.fr) which label software and databanks available at the Pasteur Institut
+- [Bioweb](https://bioweb.pasteur.fr) which labels software and databanks available at the Pasteur Institut
-- [TeSS](https://tess.elixir-europe.org/) which label training materials
+- [TeSS](https://tess.elixir-europe.org/) which labels training materials

 ## Reusability